AdobeDocs/marketo.en/help/marketo/product-docs/account-based-marketing/account-profiling/account-profiling-ranking-and-tuning.md

 ## Model Results {#model-results}

-##### The results show you all of your known accounts broken down by grade.
-A is the highest grade, D is the lowest. {#the-results-show-you-all-of-your-known-accounts-broken-down-by-grade-a-is-the-highest-grade-d-is-the-lowest}
+The results show you all of your known accounts broken down by grade.
+A is the highest grade, D is the lowest.

 ![](assets/results.png)